-Roll wear depends on the material being processed, the tons processed, the material reduction achieved, the accuracy of the roll adjustment, and any impurities in the material stream.
+Roll wear depends on the material being processed, the amount of material processed, the process being performed, role gap, and impurities in the material stream.
 Maintaining a uniform flow of clean material across the width of the rolls assures maximum roll life.

 The rolls have a hardened chill depth of approximately 5/8" to $\frac{3}{4}$ ".
 The corrugations are cut into this hardened area of the roll.
 Re-corrugating extends the useful life of the rolls.
 With each re-corrugation, a reduction in roll diameter and hardened chill thickness occurs.
-Depending on the number of re-corrugation, and the corrugation contractor's equipment, rolls usually can be re-corrugated 4-8 times before they are too small or soft for rework.
+Depending on the number of re-corrugation, and the corrugation contractor's equipment; rolls usually can be re-corrugated 4-8 times before they are too small or soft for rework.